 Traumatic Brain Injury

 A traumatic brain injury (TBI) is a catastrophic injury that disrupts normal brain function and is caused by an outside force, rather than an internal problem like a stroke.
 Unlike most other tissues of the body, brain tissue does not grow back, which means that any tissue damaged or destroyed by the injury is gone for good.
 Because the brain controls everything we do -- physical movement, emotion, senses, personality and thinking -- this can have a devastating effect on victims.
-Charles Scholle is a traumatic brain injury lawyer with the expertise and experience to navigate the challenging medical and legal issues involved with a TBI or traumatic head injury of any kind.
+Attorney Charles Scholle, and our team of excellent lawyers and legal professionals, are traumatic brain injury lawyers with the expertise and experience to navigate the challenging medical and legal issues involved with a TBI or traumatic head injury of any kind.

 The most common TBI’s are concussions, but these can range from mild to serious and even a mild concussion can be very disruptive.
 TBIs are far more common than most people realize, with about 1.4 million Americans sustaining a TBI each year.
 Over five million Americans need lifelong or long-term help with daily life because of a TBI.